-We have audited the financial statements of Tier One Capital Limited Partnership (the "Partnership"), which comprise the statement of financial position as at December 31, 2021 and the statements of comprehensive income, changes in equity and cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of Tier One Capital Limited Partnership (the "Partnership"), which comprise the statements of financial position as at December 31, 2022 and 2021 and the statements of comprehensive (loss) income, changes in equity and cash flows for the years then ended, and notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Partnership as at December 31, 2021, and its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Partnership as at December 31, 2022 and 2021, and its financial performance and its cash flows for the years then ended in accordance with International Financial Reporting Standards.